Eligibility and Applications

 How to Apply

-To be considered for the incoming class of CURE scholars, please complete the CURE electronic application, made available by December 1st.
-The application deadline takes place during the second week in February.
+To be considered for the incoming class of CURE scholars, please complete the CURE electronic application.
+The application deadline is February 17, 2017.
 Final decisions are made in mid-April.

 Required application components include: